Subscribe to a webhook topic

 This step abstracts away calls to the webhookSubscriptionCreate

-To learn more about subscribing to webhook topics using the Admin API, see the Subscribe using Admin API guide.
+Learn more about subscribing to webhook topics using the GraphQL Admin API.

 Anchor to Test your subscriptionTest your subscription